Iterate over DataFrame rows as (index, Series) pairs.

 The data of the row as a Series.

 iterrowsreturns a Series for each row, it does not preserve dtypes across the rows (dtypes are preserved across columns for DataFrames).
-For example,

 To preserve dtypes while iterating over the rows, it is better to use